pantrypoints/sp/content/en/research/countries/china/xi/chapter-04d.md

 Since ancient times, human society has pursued and explored common prosperity, but true common prosperity can only be achieved when socialism develops to a certain extent.
-As a Marxist political party, the Communist Party of China regards leading the people to create a better life and achieve common prosperity as its unswerving goal.
+As a Marxist political party, the CCP regards leading the people to create a better life and achieve common prosperity as its unswerving goal.
 As Comrade Xi Jinping pointed out: "The development we pursue is development that benefits the people, and the prosperity we pursue is the common prosperity of all the people."
 Whether reform and development succeed or not, the ultimate criterion